AdriannaUrbanska/MorseCodeTranslator/README.md

 # MorseCodeTranslator

-QWidgets Application written in Qt Creator which translate Morse Code.
+QWidgets Application written in Qt Creator which translates Morse Code.

 The application provides the following functions:
 * text conversion from and to Morse Code,